wavefrontHQ/observability-for-kubernetes/docs/troubleshooting.md

 2. [Missing or incomplete data flowing into Operations for Applications](#missing-or-incomplete-data-flowing-into-operations-for-applications)
 3. [Running workloads not being discovered or monitored](#running-workloads-not-being-discovered-or-monitored)

-For an in depth overview of the integration and how it is deployed, please refer to our [github page](https://github.com/wavefrontHQ/observability-for-kubernetes).
+For an in depth overview of the integration and how it is deployed, please refer to our [GitHub page](https://github.com/wavefrontHQ/observability-for-kubernetes).

-**Note:** If you are currently using the helm managed and installed version of the Wavefront Proxy and Collector, please refer to our legacy troubleshooting guide for instructions on how to troubleshoot your integration.
+**Note:** If you are currently using the Helm managed and installed version of the Wavefront proxy and Collector, please refer to our legacy troubleshooting guide for instructions on how to troubleshoot your integration.

-## No data flowing into Operations for Applications
+## No Data Flowing into Operations for Applications

 If you have identified that there is a problem with data flowing into Operations for Applications, please follow the steps below.

-### Check Observability for Kubernetes Operator status locally
+### Check Observability for Kubernetes Operator Status Locally
 ```
 kubectl get wavefront -n observability-system
 ```